 I ended up spending 6 weeks in Saranda during April and May as the weather was getting warmer.
 I had a balcony that overlooked the sea.
 There was a beautiful long promenade to enjoy long walks at all times of day.
 I joined a gym owned by a former Albanian bodybuilder.
 The weather was great, food and drink was cheap and it was just touristy enough to be enjoyable whilst still being quiet and unknown by the masses.

-I took day trips to Butrint, Gjirokaster and Ksamil, all stunning in their own right.
+I took day trips to Butrint, Gjirokaster and Ksamil, as well as getting to see the Blue Eye, all stunning in their own right.
 I have a terrible feeling that Saranda and Albania will become tourist hot spots in the next few years.
 From what I’ve read, Albania was one of the few countries that had more tourists in 2022 than 2019.

 If you’re reading this and considering it, please don’t go to Albania.
 Please leave its beauty and isolation for me to enjoy by myself.